AAHEP - Association for Animals, Horticultural & Equine Practitioners

 In Animal and Equine Assisted Services, this also includes:

-Intervening if a animal or horse shows signs of distress.
+• Intervening if an animal or horse shows signs of distress.

 Practitioners must build relationships based on trust, acting with honesty and integrity.
 They must maintain confidentiality and share information only when appropriate or legally required.